 This program is designed to prepare students to move into the CAYSP sailing programs, with a strong emphasis on engaging the kids in fun, authentic experiences.
-Built on the idea that “first you have to row a little boat,” students will gain the prerequisite skills to manage small boats independently (boat handling/rowing), to sail with an instructor and to learn basic seamanship, harbor awareness, navigation, and knot tying.
+Built on the idea that “first you have to row a little boat”, students will gain the prerequisite skills to manage small boats independently (boat handling/rowing), to sail with an instructor and to learn basic seamanship, harbor awareness, navigation, and knot tying.
 We will also focus on developing confidence and awareness on and around the water.
 Most of our time will be spent in boats exploring the harbor and getting to know more about Camden’s active waterfront!
-With intention this class is kept at 6 participants to allow for ample attention and focus on our students.
+With intention this class is kept at 4 participants to allow for ample attention and focus on our students.
 This class does fill very quickly.

 *Please limit your child to one week/season in the Scuppers program.
 As a program designed to prepare students to move into our sailing program, we feel that it best for students to attend for one week only.

 Beginning Sailing (Ages 8–10)

 Our beginning Sailing classes are taught by US Sailing certified level 1 instructors and our ratio (1:5) is intentionally low to keep students fully engaged and safe.
 Students will sail in Optimists and RS Quests with and without instructors in the boats.
 They will receive a solid introduction to basic sailing skills.

 This is a class for the beginning sailor or someone who wants to build confidence on the water.
 In addition to the basics of sailing, students will learn rigging, boat handling, basic weather and wind awareness and knot tying.
 Weather permitting, a typical day includes a land-based demonstration and game followed by about two hours on the water.
 Building friendships through fun activities both on and off the water is an integral part of our curriculum.

 Solo Sailing (Ages 11–13)